llvm/llvm-project/llvm/docs/InstCombineContributorGuide.md

 ## Guidelines for reviewers

- * Do not ask contributors to implement non-splat vector support in code reviews.
+ * Do not ask new contributors to implement non-splat vector support in code reviews.
 If you think non-splat vector support for a fold is both worthwhile and policy-compliant (that is, the handling would not result in any appreciable increase in code complexity), implement it yourself in a